linpengcheng/PurefunctionPipelineDataflow/README.md

   - Acceptance: Motherboard with standardized interfaces such as PCI, SATA, USB, etc.
   - External standardized data: hard disk, flash drive, etc.
-  - Case: One or two years after the publication of my computer hardware architecture design, the Apple M1 chip adopts the "warehouse/workshop model" design.
+  - Case: One or two years after my computer hardware architecture design was published, the Apple M1 chip adopted a "warehouse/workshop model" design.
     The type of workshop supported by my architecture is wider than that of the Apple M1, with greater efficiency, scalability, and flexibility.